JulianKniephoff/omniauth-ldap/README.md

   You usually get a simple identifier like a username or an email address, along with a password.
   Since many LDAP servers don't allow anonymous access, search function will require a bound connection, :bind_dn and :password will be required for searching on the username or email to retrieve the DN attribute for the user.
 If the LDAP server allows anonymous access, you don't need to provide these two parameters.
+  You can also use the user submitted credentials, by using a similar format to the :filter option (see below), to perform the search.
+This might be needed if there is no "read-only admin account" that is allowed to see everything.

 :uid is the LDAP attribute name for the user name in the login form. typically AD would be 'sAMAccountName' or 'UserPrincipalName', while OpenLDAP is 'uid'.